Suryavarman II: Life and reign

 The king's reign saw great innovations in art and architecture and it is believed that the sudden change was due to the presence of Cholas.
 He presided over the construction of Angkor Wat, the largest temple ever built in the capital, and in many modern minds the ultimate masterpiece of Khmer architecture.
 Its five central towers evoke the peaks of Mount Meru, home of the Hindu gods.
-It was resplendent with more than 1,860 carved apsara, or heavenly nymphs, and hundreds of meters of elaborate bas-reliefs depicting the Hindu legends and scenes from contemporary life.
+It was resplendent with more than 1,860 carved apsaras, or heavenly nymphs, and hundreds of meters of elaborate bas-reliefs depicting the Hindu legends and scenes from contemporary life.
 Other temples dating to his reign include Banteay Samre, Thommanon, Chau Say Tevoda, Wat Athvea and, east of the capital, the huge Beng Mealea complex.

+Baker and Pasuk place the temple in a longer sequence.
+They describe the Mahidharapura line as a local family of the Khorat Plateau that took a Sanskrit name and built at Phimai a temple of precisely symmetrical plan whose main tower carries a curved lotus form found nowhere else, and hold that Angkor Wat was afterwards built with the same precision and the same lotus towers, on a far greater scale.

 Suryavarman married, but no record exists of his wives' names.
 Suryavarman II was unusual among Khmer kings in making Vishnu rather than Shiva the focus of court religious life.
 The reasons for this decision are not known.
 Scholars have long debated whether his association with Vishnu helps explain why Angkor Wat faces west, the cardinal direction with which Vishnu is associated, rather than east, the more common orientation for Khmer temples.